reef-defi/reef-docs/content/blog/mainnet-v7/index.md

 The node upgrade is optional, but recommended.

 ## Ecosystem improvements
-Developers should upgrade to the latest versions of our [Javascript](https://docs.reef.finance/docs/developers/js_libraries/) and [Python](https://github.com/reef-defi/py-reef-interface#readme) libraries.
+Developers should upgrade to the latest versions of our [JavaScript](https://docs.reef.finance/docs/developers/js_libraries/) and [Python](https://github.com/reef-defi/py-reef-interface#readme) libraries.

 ## Remix ERC-20 Support
-[Reef Remix](https://remix.reefscan.com) makes it very easy to deploy new tokens.
+[Reef Remix](https://remix.reefscan.com) makes it easy to deploy new tokens.
 The smart contract deployment and verification is now fully automated.
 All you need to do is pick the token name and supply.

 ![](remix.png)